 Getting white label SEO doesn’t mean you stop selling web design or any other digital marketing service altogether.
 In fact, SEO is just an added service to your list of solutions.
 This provides you with a new revenue stream and opens you to more opportunities of getting clients who need this particular service.

 Agency 3 on this list had the same case.
-Before they started reselling SEO, Agency 3 main business was building and selling websites to dentists, with clients coming from the agency owner’s professional network.
+Before they started reselling SEO, their main business was building and selling websites to dentists, with clients coming from the agency owner’s professional network.
 The problem with selling website design and development is there’s no monthly recurring revenue because projects don’t always come.
 Agency 3 was stuck with a monthly sales of $0 to $5000, which made it hard for them to scale.

 As a solution, Agency 3 decided to offer SEO to their existing client base as a complementary service to their web design.
 With a dedicated Project Manager educating them on how the service works and how to sell it best, Agency 3 was able to create a new revenue source for their business and meet the demands of their clients looking for SEO.
 From a $5000 monthly sales revenue, their agency was able to ramp it up to $37,000 in eight months.